 - What if I make a mistake in medical notes?

 For paper records, draw a single line through the incorrect text so that it remains legible underneath.
 Write the correction next to it, then add the date, time, and your signature.
-Never use Tipp-Ex or correction fluid, and never overwrite or scribble out an entry.
+Never use correction fluid, and never overwrite or scribble out an entry.
 In electronic systems, use the built-in amendment or addendum function that preserves the original entry and timestamps the correction.

 - Can patients see their medical notes?